justmorpheus/aws-bedrock-generative-ai-webapp-python-flask/README.md

 ## Prerequisites

-- An AWS account with access to Amazon Bedrock.
+- An AWS account with access to Amazon Bedrock with `amazon.titan-text-premier-v1:0` enabled.
 - Python installed on your system.
 - Basic knowledge of Flask.

+> Amazon Bedrock can incur charges.

 ## Setup Instructions